Biology Test Content for DAT

 Brief Overview of the DAT Biology Test Content

-This is essential because most dental school students consider the first year to be most taxing.
+This is essential because most dental school students consider the first year to be the most taxing.
 Having said that, the importance of scoring high marks in the DAT, cannot be impressed any further.
-This article will help you gain insight into the DAT Biology sub-section of the examination
+This article will help you gain insight into the Biology sub-section of the examination

 Study of cells: Here your knowledge of cell structure, microbes and the chemical processes occurring inside cells will be examined.

 Taxonomy: Questions related to Taxonomy will evaluate your knowledge of the animal kingdom and bio-diversity.

 Working of the human body: These questions can cover anything related to the functioning of the human body.
 You will come across questions dealing with systems, like the respiratory system, endocrine system, circulatory system etc.

 Genetics: Questions on genetics will deal with molecular genetics, human genetics and the development of genetic technology.

 The above-mentioned list outlines some of the topics covered under this sub-section.
 However, before you commence your preparation, ensure that you have a thorough knowledge of the topics, which you can learn by clicking on the following link: http://www.ada.org/sections/educationAndCareers/pdfs/dat_examinee_guide.pdf.
 There are some other aspects that you must understand in order to prepare well for the test.
 These aspects have been discussed in the following section of this article.

 Characteristics of the Biology Sub-section of DAT

 Unlike all the other sub-sections of the DAT, the score you receive will also be used to calculate your Academic Average, which is one of the 8 scaled scores mentioned in the score card.
 Thus, the Biology sub-section of DAT is responsible for not just one, but two scaled scores and percentile ranks.
 Some other features of the test are as follows: